Vetrivel Sakthivel

 Vetrivel Sakthivel is a 2005 Indian Tamil-language action comedy film written and directed by Lakshmi Priyan and produced by R. S. Venkatraman.
-It stars Sathyaraj and his son Sibiraj alongside Khushbu Sundar and Nikita Thukral while Vadivelu and Bharathi play supporting roles and Thambi Ramaiah play the antongonist roles.
+It stars Sathyaraj and his son Sibiraj alongside Khushbu Sundar and Nikita Thukral, while Vadivelu, Bharathi, and Thambi Ramaiah play supporting roles.
 The music was composed by Srikanth Deva, while editing was dole by K. Palanivel.
-The film released on 9 December 2005.
+The film was released on 9 December 2005.

 Plot

-Vetrivel (Sathyaraj) is a businessman who lives with his wife Kamatchi (Khushbu Sundar), son Sakthivel (Sibiraj), daughter Selvi (Bharathi), and brother-in-law (Kamatchi's brother) Thandapani (Vadivelu).
+Vetrivel is a businessman who lives with his wife Kamatchi, son Sakthivel, daughter Selvi, and brother-in-law Thandapani.
 Sakthi wanted to become as an IPS officer, but his father denied it and made him work in his shop.
-Selvi gets married and lives happily, while Sakthi falls in love with Manju (Nikita Thukral).
+Selvi gets married and lives happily, while Sakthi falls in love with Manju.
 It turns out that Manju is the daughter of Vetri's sister, who eloped with someone.
 Since Vetri has lost touch with his sister, Manju came into their lives to reunite the siblings.
-Meanwhile, Selvi finds out that her husband, father-in-law (Thambi Ramaiah), and the latter's wife are culprits and smugglers.
+Meanwhile, Selvi finds out that her husband, father-in-law, and mother-in-law are culprits and smugglers.
 Before she can tell someone about it, she is killed, and her child is kept.
 Sakthi goes to visit his sister and finds her dead.
 Sakthi takes vengeance on his sister's murderers and goes to jail, while Manju's mother reunites with her brother Vetri.
 After having served his jail sentence, Sakthi marries Manju and lives happily ever after.